anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Child JSON Values {#child_json_values}

-Prefixing of the extension identifier is not required for children of a prefixed JSON object defined by an RDAP extension.
+Prefixing with the extension identifier is not required for children of a prefixed JSON object defined by an RDAP extension.

 The following example shows this use with a JSON object: